cabloy/zova/cabloy-docs/guide/essentials/modularization/module.md

 $ cabloy front:create:module test-home --template=module --suite
 ```

+- The `suite` option indicates which suite the module belongs to, and which can be empty

 After creating the module, don't forget to reinstall the dependencies for the module to take effect:

 ```bash